jmaister/bitcoin-docker/README.md

 # Bitcoin-docker

-Docker image to start a Bitcoin full node
+Docker image to start a Bitcoin full node.

+As of today, the full blockchain is about 195GB.
+Be patient while it downloads all the blockchain.

 # Build